 Wanderlust Hollywood - The Class

 For those who prefer their meditation with a touch of the ecstatic, try The Class at Wanderlust Hollywood (1357 N Highland Ave, Los Angeles 90028).
 Developed by East Coast-based yoga teacher Taryn Toomey, The Class is billed as “a music-driven, mat-based practice of self-study through physical conditioning.”
 The Class is guided by teachers like Heather Lilleston, who says she found life in The Class after being a runner looking for something with “the philosophical, psychological components of a yoga class, as well as strengthening.”
-Bring water, a towel, maybe some sneakers.
+Bring water, a towel, and maybe some sneakers.
 There will be sweat.